Watch our Sixth Form Leavers video here for a look into Sixth Form Life at Battle Abbey School

 Most Sixth Formers study three A Levels, although a few study four.
 Work and progress is monitored by Sixth Form Tutors.
 At A Level there are more than twenty subjects to choose from.
 In an average year around 95% of our Sixth Form leavers will go on to University with the rest primarily taking internships.
 Just under half of our University bound Sixth Form leavers go on to study at Oxford, Cambridge or Russell Group Universities.

-There are a comprehensive range of A and AS courses to choose from.
-We expect potential Sixth Formers have a minimum of six GCSE passes at grade C or above and will have achieved a B grade at GCSE in their chosen subjects.
+We offer a comprehensive range of A Level and BTec courses.
+We expect potential Sixth Formers to have a minimum of six GCSE passes at grade 4 or above and to have achieved at least a grade 6 at GCSE in their chosen subjects.

 Available courses are listed in the A Level curriculum document in this section.

 ‘‘Battle Abbey Sixth Form is an environment that cultivates academic success and creates a supportive network in which students can thrive, and, in their two years in the Sixth Form, develop into well-rounded individuals ready to leave the Abbey.
 Ages 16 to 18 are about a sense of independence and responsibility – which, in turn, comes with freedom and choice.
 Martlet House provides excellent facilities where students can either focus on their studies in the Silent Study Room or take a break from their hard work in the café and garden.
 This building is almost entirely centred around the Sixth Form experience and hence is a great place for students to unwind or work without distraction.

 There are also designated areas within the main building, including the Common Room and Study Room, giving students the convenience of always being close to their next lesson.
 Sixth Form students are free to eat, study, and relax where they please – if they sign in and out with their lanyards of course!

 There is never a dull moment at Battle Abbey.
 There is a whole host of enrichment opportunities to get involved with.